 In addition to applying the same model of causing disruption to incumbent firms in TV, Sony pursued a similar strategy to attack Kodak’s camera business’s dominance.
 Again, Sony took the license of the raw image sensor technology from Bells, nurtured it, and released innovations to make Kodak bankrupt.
 Sony’s such successes are not out of luck or accident.
 There is a repeatable pattern.

 Nichia’s LED light bulb replicated Sony’s model of disrupting incumbents

 Nichia is a Japanese company.
 It emerged as a small chemical company in 1956.
 In the 1970s, Nichia attempted to enter into the lighting business.
 Hence, it followed the path of Sony.
-It pursued the strategy to change the energy-hungry technology core of light bulbs–with light-emitting diode (LED) for creating the entry.
-But the LED had a major limitation to produce bright, white light.
+It pursued the strategy to change the energy-hungry technology core of light bulbs–with a light-emitting diode (LED) for creating the entry.
+But the LED had a major limitation to producing bright, white light.
 The problem was with the blue LED.
-Hence, like Sony, Nichia embarked on a refinement journey, leading to Nobel Prize-winning discovery.
+Hence, like Sony, Nichia embarked on a refinement journey, leading to a Nobel Prize-winning discovery.
 Consequentially, Nichia succeeded in inventing a perfectly white LED light bulb.
-This invention has led to Nichia’s emergence as the world’s best LED chip maker, while marginalizing America’s GE’s lighting business.
+This invention has led to Nichia’s emergence as the world’s best LED chip maker while marginalizing America’s GE’s lighting business.
 Like RCA or Kodak, GE was a pioneer in the electric lighting business.
-It’s founder, Thomas Alpha Edison, invented the electric light bulb.
+Its founder, Thomas Alpha Edison, invented the electric light bulb.